 - scheduling and coordinating transportation to the clinic and specialist visits

-- preparing nutritional meals
+- prepare nutritional meals

-- providing the patient with emotional support
+- provide the patient with emotional support

-Managing Neurological Problems
+Watch for Neurological Problems

 - confusion